a-nap/spr-Chartreux/README.md

-# Acceptability Judgment Task for PCIbex
+# Self-Paced Reading Study for PCIbex

-This is an experiment template which allows the experimenter to collect naturalness ratings to sentence stimuli.
+This is an experiment template in which participants read sentences in segments and occasionally have to answer a comprehension question.
 The experiment consists of the following parts:

 1. Obligatory ethics agreement
 2. Form for inputting general demographic participant information (ID, native